Availability: Representation

 Availability is the probability that an item will be in an operable and committable state at the start of a mission when the mission is called for at a random time, and is generally defined as uptime divided by total time (uptime plus downtime).

+Series vs Parallel components

+Let's say a series component is composed of components A, B and C. Then following formula applies: